aaronsaray/PHProblemLogger/README.md

 First, in order to get all $_SERVER variables, we call ->server() with a closure that takes a payload of what is the $_SERVER variable and allows us to edit it.
 In this case, we just return the entire array.

-Next, when filtering the $_COOKIE super global, we call the built-in filter function, the `all()` function of the HandlerFilter.
+Next, when filtering the $_COOKIE super global, we call the helper function `all()` of the HandlerFilter.
-This is essentially the same as the closure we wrote.
+This is essentially returns a function that is the same as the closure we wrote.
 It's just used to save time.

 Now, any exception or error will write to the logger with the entire contents of the $_SERVER and the $_COOKIE variables.
 Remember, since we didn't add any other filters, items like $_GET and $_POST will not be logged.